osh-labs/OSH-Monitor/context.md

-SEN66-Dosimetry Project Context
+OSH-Monitor Project Context

 Open-Source Arduino/PlatformIO Library for ESP32-S3
 Advanced Air-Quality Acquisition, Dosimetry, and CSV Logging for the Sensirion SEN66

 1. Overview

-SEN66-Dosimetry is an open-source PlatformIO/Arduino library for ESP32-S3 devices, providing high-integrity sensor acquisition, derived environmental calculations, particulate dosimetry, and CSV data logging for the Sensirion SEN66 air-quality module.
+OSH-Monitor is an open-source PlatformIO/Arduino library for ESP32-S3 devices, providing high-integrity sensor acquisition, derived environmental calculations, particulate dosimetry, and CSV data logging for the Sensirion SEN66 air-quality module.

 The library is headless and provides no display/UI components.
 Its purpose is to serve as a robust sensor-data and exposure-analysis engine for long-duration environmental monitoring.